Areas of Practice

 - Law360 Quotes Michael Dockterman on What He’s Most Thankful For in 2016

 - Steptoe Receives 80 Individual Mentions in Best Lawyers 2017

 - Law360 Quotes Michael Dockterman on Time-Effective Tasks for Partners

 - Steptoe Receives 26 Practice, 120 Individual Mentions in Legal 500 US 2016

 - Law360 Quotes Michael Dockterman on Ways to Bag a Client

 - Chair, Board of Visitors of Duke University School of Law, 2007-2009

 - Senior Lecturing Fellow at Duke University School of Law

-- Instructor, Women’s Director Development Program at Kellogg Business School
+- Instructor, Women’s Director Development Program at Kellogg School of Management

 - Former president, Duke University School of Law Alumni Association